SilverGreen93/putty/README.md

 - The number of scrolled lines can be customized per mouse scroll wheel tick to offer a more smooth scrolling experience.
 See Window settings for configuration.
 - Connection errors now display in the terminal instead of a separate message box, to prevent user disruption when having multiple terminals opened.

+## Colour themes

+The PuTTY Plus release comes with 3 colour themes available in a separate [registry file](putty_themes.reg):

+- Color server (included also in the Default Settings)
+- Green console
+- Orange console

+When installing the themes, they will overwrite any existing PuTTY themes with the same name.

+The recomended font for the terminal is [JetBrains Mono](https://www.jetbrains.com/lp/mono/).

 ## Building and issue tracking

 The project was built with `cmake` under MSYS2 MINGW64 on Windows.